yukikurage/purescript-jelly/docs/05-Useful-Hooks.md

 For example, suppose you have a heavy computation `heavy :: Int -> Int`.

-When a Signal using a heavy calculation is used in multiple places, as shown below, the number of times the heavy calculation is used is the number of times the heavy calculation is used.
+When a Signal using a heavy calculation is used in multiple places, as shown below, the heavy calculation is performed multiple times.

 ```purs
 heavyComponent = do